The books of Jim should have been a dire warning... but to whom?

 “We must find the key to the book of DJ."
 I imagined throwing her body through the wall too, but I summoned the urge to resist it.

-“Exactly as The Jim of old did for us.
-He destroyed others who came.”
+“You are exactly as The Jim of old did for us.
+He destroyed others who came, burning them with fire from his hand.”

 Villagers all bowing down before me gathered in the square before the big building.
 I walked through the street imagining myself tossing them like rag dolls.
 I had to contain this animalistic behavior.
 I have to stop this.
-I must go somewhere alone.
+I must go somewhere alone to calm down.

 “No. That’s not necessary.
 I am not ‘The Jim’," I said sweeping my hands in the air for them to get up.